-In some situations, your Form SSA-1099 or RRB-1099 will show that the total benefits you repaid (box 4) is more than the gross benefits (box 3) you received.
-If this occurred, your net benefits in box 5 (a figure in parentheses) will be a negative figure and none of your benefits will be taxable.
+In some situations, your Form SSA-1099 or Form RRB-1099 will show that the total benefits you repaid (box 4) are more than the gross benefits (box 3) you received.
+If this occurred, your net benefits in box 5 will be a negative figure (a figure in parentheses) and none of your benefits will be taxable.
 If you receive more than one form, a negative figure in box 5 of one form is used to offset a positive figure in box 5 of another form for that same year.

 If you have any questions about this negative figure, contact your local Social Security Administration office or your local U.S. Railroad Retirement Board field office.